Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

 I personally pick a few of the stalks each morning and put it in boiling water for a few minutes.
 Then I sweeten it with honey and drink a cup of this delicious medicinal plant.

-May be used as a culinary herb
+Lemon grass may be used as culinary herb

 This medicinal herb is frequently used in curries as well as in seafood soups.
 For best results in recipes use the fresh lemongrass.
 The powdered variety is useful in teas and curries but it's not a good substitute for the fresh product.